-During the course of fiscal year 2018, the School District amended its general fund budget.
-For the general fund, the final budget basis revenue estimates stayed the same compared to the original budget basis revenue estimates.
-Actual revenues were higher than final budgeted revenues due to higher than expected revenues in intergovernmental revenue.
+During the course of fiscal year 2019, the School District amended its general fund budget.
+For the general fund, the final budget basis revenue estimates increased compared to the original budget basis revenue estimates.
+Actual revenues were higher than final budgeted revenues mainly due to higher than expected investment interest.
 The final budgeted expenditures were lower than the original budgeted expenditures.
-Actual expenditures were higher than final budgeted expenditures mainly due to higher than expected regular instruction, pupils support services, operation and maintenance of plant and pupil transportation expenditures.
+Actual expenditures were lower than final budgeted expenditures due to the conservative estimates of budgeted expenditures.